mikecokina/elisa/README.rst

         }, ...
     ]

-and require all params from list:
+and require all params from following list if you would like to try absolute paramters fitting:

     * ``p__mass`` - mass of primary component in units of Solar mass
     * ``s__mass`` - mass of secondary component in units of Solar mass